kubabuda/ecat_servo/docs/009-software-tools.md

 # Device profile testing

 Starting from last point: de facto standard software for EtherCAT is Beckhoff TwinCAT.
 CiA402 profile is available in TwinCAT NC module, this is what I opted to use, and it turned out well.
 TwinCAT is available only on Windows, as one can tell from its name.
-[There are good TwinCAT tutorials elsewhere](http://www.contactandcoil.com/twincat-3-tutorial/quick-start/), but using what is needed for this project was already documented in earlier logs.
+[There are good TwinCAT tutorials elsewhere](http://www.contactandcoil.com/twincat-3-tutorial/quick-start/), and some instructions (on what is needed for this project) are available [here, in other entries](https://kubabuda.github.io/ecat_servo/010-twincat-3-1-setup).
 One very good thing when using TwinCAT for tests is its great diagnostics.
 Error detection with error specific codes and good documentation on their webpage - chances of getting stuck clueless are small even for newcomer.

 # Programming ESI EEPROM and checking communication